oauth2-proxy/oauth2-proxy/docs/docs/configuration/integrations/kubernetes-dashboard.md

 **Groups not included in token**

 To include groups in the token:
-1. In Entra ID App Registration, go to **Token configuration**
+1. In the Microsoft Entra ID app registration, go to **Token configuration**
 2. Add **groups claim** and select security groups
 3. Or edit the manifest and add: `"groupMembershipClaims": "SecurityGroup"`
-4. For 200+ groups, ensure scope includes `User.Read` for group overage handling
+4. For 200+ groups, ensure OAuth2 Proxy requests `User.Read` for group overage handling
 5. Verify groups appear in token: check OAuth2 Proxy logs

 **Session expires too quickly**